 Gujarat Travel Advisory During Covid-19

-The state of Gujarat is inviting more travelers by opening up its tourism industry slowly but the key priority is the safety and wellbeing of both the travelers and the residents.
-In line withe the National Covid-19 guidelines, Gujarat has issued Unlock-5 Covid-19 advisory.
-Here’s a list of some of the other important Covid-19 guidelines issued by the state of Gujarat that travelers must follow:
+The state of Gujarat is inviting more travellers by opening up its tourism industry slowly but the key priority is the safety and wellbeing of both the travellers and the residents.
+In line with the National Covid-19 guidelines, Gujarat has issued an Unlock-5 Covid-19 advisory.
+Tourists who are adding Gujarat in their travel bucket list are required to follow all the Gujarat travel rules issued by the government.
+Here’s a list of some of the other important Covid-19 guidelines issued by the state of Gujarat that travellers must follow:

 - Travellers arriving from other states must carry RT-PCR negative test reports from an ICMR-authorised lab, taken 72 hours prior to their arrival.